 Toddlers have a lot of energy, and if they’re not tired enough, they won’t want to go to sleep.

-Make sure your toddler is getting enough physical activity during the day and ensure they are exposed to natural light to help regulate their circadian rhythm and ensure they are more ready for sleep at bedtime.
+Make sure your toddler is getting enough physical activity during the day, and ensure they are exposed to natural light to help regulate their circadian rhythm.
+Also, ensure they are ready for sleep at bedtime.

 Also, consider adjusting their nap schedule or bedtime by 10-15 minutes to ensure they are suitably tired when it’s time to go to bed.